kozec/sc-controller/docs/profile-file.md

 Profile file contains json-encoded dictonary with specific keys.
 Missing keys are substituted with defaults, unknwon keys are ignored.
 See [Desktop.sccprofile](../default_profiles/Desktop.sccprofile) for example.

 Root dictonary has to contain following keys:
 - `buttons`			- contains subkey for controller buttons.
 See [buttons](#buttons).
 - `pad_left`		- sets action executed when finger is moved on left touchpad.
 - `pad_right`		- ... when finger is moved on right touchpad.
 - `stick`			- ... when stick angle is changed.
 - `trigger_left`	- ... when left trigger value is changed.
 - `trigger_right`	- ... when right trigger value is changed.
 - `gyro`			- ... when gyroscope reading changes.
 Gyroscope in is activated only if this key is set to something else than `NoAction`
 - `menus`			- stores menus saved in profile.
 See [menus](#menus).
+- `version`			- profile file version.
+Current version is _1_.
+See If not pressent, _0_ is assumed.
+If profile file version is lower than expected, automatic conversion may happen.
+This conversion is in-memory only, but changing and saving such profile in GUI will save converted data.

 See [actions.md](actions.md) file for list of possible actions.